Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 ○          You should be able to visit a URL and interact with the application

-■          App recognizes current account

-■          Sign transactions using MetaMask / uPort
+■          Sign transactions using uPort

-■          Contract state is updated

-■          Update reflected in UI

 ●          Test Requirements:

 ○          Write 5 tests for each contract you wrote

-■          Solidity or JavaScript

 ○          Explain why you wrote those tests